During the Christmas Truce of 1914, British and German soldiers sang carols, exchanged gifts, and supposedly even played a soccer game.

 But back in 1914, things magically aligned to allow for some holiday spirit.
 The soldiers involved in the Great War were either green newcomers or weathered veterans.
 They’d expected the fighting to be short and done by Christmas.
 The war wasn’t too “dirty”; the propaganda machine hadn’t churned up the seething hatred against sides.

-The truce is attributed to the last of the romanticized, “gentlemanly” soldiers of the era.
+Today, the Christmas Truce of 1914 is attributed to the last of the romanticized, “gentlemanly” soldiers of the era.
 These men confronted their enemies face to face.
 Military strategies may have certainly changed, but it’s comforting to know that on one frosty Christmas morning, adversaries laid down their arms.
 That they extended hands in a gesture of peace; however temporary it may be.

 After learning about the World War I Christmas Truce of 1914, check out these weird Christmas ads from our past.
 Then read about the heartwarming story behind the first ever Rockefeller Center Christmas tree.